alexbfree/thesis/src/chapter-7.md

 Better Human Data Relations as a Recursive Public{#7.8}
 -------------------------------------------------

-<span class="editnote">REMOVE REF TO PAR, ref general action research hybrid approach instead</span>
-<span class="editnote">Relatedly, with framing of the activist led nature of this work – given nascent nature of this potential community, need to flag engagement had been done with these groups more overtly as a movement (not just as research – as the author makes this division). add something reflexive, about having had contact with/been part of activist movements (esp Hestia I suppose)</span>

-Let us revisit the stance from which we approach this change.
+Let us revisit the stance from which we approach the goals of better HDR.
 This PhD is grounded in participatory action research and experience-centred design [[3.2](#3.2)].
 Using a _Digital Civics_ [@vlachokyriakos2016] approach to understand people's unmet needs, we can model how the world should change.
 Such research is political [[3.2.1](#3.2.1)], seeking to correct an imbalance in the world through _adversarial design_ [@disalvo2012].
-Where Part One embraced participatory investigation, Part Two steps forward in the role of activist researcher, exploring how individuals and groups can actually change their world to meet the established understanding of what should change.

-In this, we can consider ourselves (those who pursue better HDR, or _HDR reformers_ as a shorthand) as a nascent _recursive public_ [@p2pwikiRecursivePublic].
+Where the Case Studies' track embraced participatory investigation, the embedded research track moves forward from the perspective of an activist researcher, exploring how individuals and groups can actually change their world to meet the established understanding of what should change.
+By taking this role, we can consider ourselves (those who pursue better HDR, or _HDR reformers_ as a shorthand) as a nascent _recursive public_ [@p2pwikiRecursivePublic].
 This term originates in the free software movement to describe:

 > _'a collective, independent of other forms of constituted power, capable of speaking to existing forms of power through the production of actually existing alternatives'_–@kelty2008

 Being a recursive public means using various means at our disposal to seek to modify the systems and practices we live within in pursuit of our goals.
 These methods might include participatory research, experience-centred design, software prototyping, rights exertion and campaigning.

 This idea of reconfiguring society in this way has been conceived as _civic hacking_ [@crabtree2007; @levitas2013; @tauberer2014].
-The collective around HDR reform does not yet exist as a named and identifiable _public_ [@ledantec2016] but its members congregate around interconnected and overlapping movements such as:
+The collective around HDR reform does not yet exist as single named and identifiable _public_ [@ledantec2016] but there is an emergent trend towards better HDR.
+HDR reformers today congregate around interconnected and overlapping movements including (but not limited to):

 - the _MyData_ community [@mydata2017declaration; [2.3.4](#2.3.4)];
 - personal data lockers [@digime2021; @citizenme2021; @sharp2021];
-- digital rights [@openRightsGroup];
+- digital rights campaigners [@openRightsGroup];
 - gig economy worker rights [@kirven2018; @wie2022];
 - privacy by design [@cavoukian2010];
 - privacy activism [@davies1990; @bits2000];